arecker/cookbook/recipes/krang-bread.md

 2. Cover the container and leave to rest for 30 minutes.

 3. Remove the lid and fold the dough.
-Stretch the dough as far as it will go without breaking, pulling it over the top and to the other side.
+With wet hands, stretch the dough as far as it will go without breaking, pulling it over the top and to the other side.
 Go top to bottom, bottom to top, left to right, right to left, then flip the dough over like a pillow.
    Cover and let rest.

 4. Fold the dough every 30 minutes for the next few hours.
 After about 4-5 hours, it will become soft, smooth, shiny, and it won't